 Vientiane School for the Blind

-Sight For All and The Royal Society for the Blind (SA) have provided support to the Vientiane School for the Blind.
+Sight For All and The Royal Society for the Blind (RSB, SA branch) have provided support to the Vientiane School for the Blind.